jgiuffrida/dnd/stranger.md

   - 3 hour wagon ride
 # Middlewatch
   - Piere has a note for us
-  - Hands it to toilyn
+  - Hands it to Toilynn
   - Dwarf merchants gave it to Pierre
   - Return as soon as possible - Aeyb
   - Pierre is the captains first mate guy